Eldadchb/activity-scheduler/README.md

    - Browser and device compatibility: run the app on different browsers and devices to make sure it runs smoothly

-   - Environment Switch: move from a development to a production environment. make sure that all environment-specific configurations (database connections, API keys etc) are set for the production environment
+   - Environment Switch: move from a development to a production environment.
+Make sure that all environment-specific configurations (database connections, API keys etc) are set for the production environment